-- Santos Da Silva Tania, L’enfant à l’oiseau en Grèce, defended on May 23, 2018.
+- Santos Da Silva Tania, L’enfant à l’oiseau en Grèce, defended on 23 May, 2018 (grade: 6).

-Doctoral students have also been enthralled by the themes heralded by the ERC project and have taken upon themselves, without any funding from the ERC to pursue a doctoral degree.
+Doctoral students have also been enthralled by the themes heralded by the ERC project and have taken upon themselves, without funding from the ERC to pursue a doctoral degree.

 - Vilma Losyte | Academia | Jouer avec les dieux ».
-Usages et fonctions des jouets dans les sanctuaires grecs, dual supervision with Corinne Bonnet ERC AdG MAP, Toulouse (France).
+Usages et fonctions des jouets dans les sanctuaires grecs, dual supervision with Prof. Corinne Bonnet ERC AdG MAP, Toulouse (France).
 Defended on 10 October 2022 in Toulouse.